J-Lobster/aws-bootcamp-cruddur-2023/journal/week0.md

 aws: error: the following arguments are required: command
 ```

-Alright this is the very last thing we need to do and we should be all set!
+This is the very last thing we need to do and we should be all set!
 We will have to create environment variables in order to store our AWS credentials.
 This way everytime we get on gitpod and utilize the AWS CLI, it will automatically have the variables with the necessary access key and secret key to have permissions to use resources on our account.
 To do this we have to use a command: `gp env`.
 In combination with the names of the variables we will assign our credentials and regions into.
 This information can befound on the video but also on AWS.
 The commands and variables you'll enter into the terminal will look like this:

 ```
 gitpod /workspace $ gp env AWS_ACCESS_KEY_ID="[Enter your access key here]